VainF/Torch-Pruning/README.md

 #### Group-level Pruning

-With DepGraph, it is easy to design some "group-level" importance score to estimate the importance of a whole group rather than a single layer.
+With DepGraph, it is easy to design some "group-level" importance scores to estimate the importance of a whole group rather than a single layer.
 This feature can be also used to sparsify coupled layers, making all the to-be-pruned parameters consistently sparse.
 In Torch-pruning, all pruners work at the group level.
 Check the following results to see how grouping improves the performance of pruning.

 <div align="center">
 <img src="assets/group_sparsity.png" width="80%">